 National Bank Holdings (NBHC)

-National Bank Holdings is up against the odds.
-Its revenue and earnings have underwhelmed, suggesting weak business fundamentals.
-StockStory Analyst Team
+National Bank Holdings is in for a bumpy ride.
+Its revenue and earnings have underwhelmed, suggesting weak business fundamentals.― StockStory Analyst Team

 2. Summary